share/sharedb/README.md

 - Synchronous editing API with asynchronous eventual consistency
 - Realtime query subscriptions
 - Simple integration with any database - [MongoDB](https://github.com/share/sharedb-mongo)
-- Horizontally scalable with simple pub/sub integration - [Redis](https://github.com/share/sharedb-redis-pubsub)
+- Horizontally scalable with pub/sub integration - [Redis](https://github.com/share/sharedb-redis-pubsub)
-- Project (select desired fields from) documents and operations
+- Projections to select desired fields from documents and operations
 - Middleware for implementing access control and custom extensions
 - Ideal for use in browsers or on the server
 - Reconnection of document and query subscriptions